-Or you have actually left a few time already but end up going back to them.
+Or you have actually left a few times already but end up going back to them.

 Obviously it's not necessary for all these signs your partner is controlling to be present in order to know that you are in a controlling relationship.
 But the more of them there are, the more important it is for you to get out.

-You can read more about the stages of an abusive relationship, staying in an abusive relationship, examples of things manipulative people say, dealing with controlling people, how to recognize a psychopath and how to leave an abusive relationship.
+You can read more about the attitude of the controlling person, stages of an abusive relationship, staying in an abusive relationship, examples of things manipulative people say, dealing with controlling people, how to recognize a psychopath and how to leave an abusive relationship.

 Would you like to talk to someone about your situation?

 If you think you are or have been in a cult or a destructive relationship, or a friend or family member might be in a cult and you want to talk to someone, send me a message on the Contact page and we can arrange to talk.
 All communication will be treated in the strictest confidence.

 You have the theory but how do you actually apply it?
 This book spells it out...